Two words that we hear often are leadership and sustainability.

 Working competently means the leader has mastered the fundamentals of the job.
 This leader can apply new methods and new information as appropriate for new tasks.

 Leaders take action and achieve results.

-The leader who masters his or her self, seeks improvement and displays personal commitment.
+The leader who masters themselves seeks improvement and displays personal commitment.

-These eight core competencies provide a systems approach to personal leadership development.
+These eight core competencies provide a systemic approach to personal leadership development.
 Effective leaders are committed to developing these competencies in themselves on an ongoing basis.

 Would you like to contribute a post?

 Use this worksheet to unlock your top goal performance and use it with others to help them achieve their goals.